yudai/gotty/README.md

 $ gotty tmux new -A -s gotty top
 ```

-This command doesn't allow clients to send keystrokes, however, you can attach the session from your local terminal and run operatitons like switching the mode of the `top` command.
+This command doesn't allow clients to send keystrokes, however, you can attach the session from your local terminal and run operations like switching the mode of the `top` command.
 To connect to the tmux session from your terminal, you can use following command.

 ```sh
 $ tmux new -A -s gotty